 These include communication, procurement, Change management and risk management.

-8 – Project Reviews
+8 – Project Post-Mortems

-A project kickoff checklist is a vital tool for every project manager.
+In summary, project kickoff checklist is a vital tool for every project manager.
 Without it, a project manager could be left wondering in the dark.